ipfs/kubo/docs/config.md

 `ipfs_bitswap_pending_block_tasks` and `ipfs_bitswap_active_block_tasks`
 reported by bitswap.

-These metrics can be accessed as the prometheus endpoint at `{Addresses.API}/debug/metrics/prometheus` (default: `http://127.0.0.1:5001/debug/metrics/prometheus`)
+These metrics can be accessed as the Prometheus endpoint at `{Addresses.API}/debug/metrics/prometheus` (default: `http://127.0.0.1:5001/debug/metrics/prometheus`)

 The value of `ipfs_bitswap_active_tasks` is capped by `EngineTaskWorkerCount`.